Ya5e/netbootxyz-dnsmasq-proxy/README.md

 2. **dnsmasq** - Acts as a DHCP proxy in this setup, handling PXE boot requests only.
 It communicates with the network’s existing DHCP server to provide IP addresses and enables PXE clients to boot via `netbootxyz`.

+## Features

+- Does not require edit of existing DHCP Server.
+- Stripped DNSMasq config; proxying only.
+- Does not use bridged mode like all other implementations; uses host networking instead.
+- Only requires 1 container; using builtin TFTP of dnsmsaq.
+- Logs dhcp queries to stdout to make docker logs easy.

 ## Setup

 ### Prerequisites